aldrichvalentino/node-postgres/README.md

 # Prerequisites

 Node, Docker and docker-compose for development.
+This is a template for prototyping or building small to medium sized projects.

-# Built with
+# Tech Stack

 1. [Postgres](https://www.postgresql.org/) - Database
 3. [ExpressJS](https://expressjs.com/) - Web Framework